Thank You for your interest in working with us.

 If you have a physical or mental impairment which has a substantial and adverse effect on your ability to carry out normal day-to-day activities, and fulfill all of the essential criteria of the vacancy then you will be guaranteed an interview.

 This information is to help you to complete the job application form, in order that our short-listing panels can select the most suitable employees for interview.
-If you need any further help, or clarification of any of the points mentioned in these notes, please contact us via email at email@example.com
+If you need any further help, or require the application form in a different format, please contact us.